jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The story of life now involves technology.
 Its many gadgets, tools, and inventions are already changing the world.
 The purpose of this book is to help you find the tools that solve the problems of your environment.
 A recurring theme is how to combat any story that tries to subvert our evolutionary requirement.

 Earth will prosper to new heights when human conflict is minimized and cooperation is maximized, not through wishful storytelling or ideological idealism, but through the innate drive that propels all life to seek resources, evade threats, form alliances, and adapt.
-This drive often shows up in everyday situations—such as what I learned as a child when ordering pizza—because our limitations are not who we are, but challenges that better teammates and tools can solve.
+This drive often shows up in every day situations—such as what I learned as a child when ordering pizza—because our limitations are not who we are, but challenges that better teammates and tools can solve.
 Techvolution provides a new framework to understand this paradigm and consciously supports the evolution of life on Earth.

 ## Introduction